 Equal Access For All

-I am proud to provide LGBTQ friendly services in my practice.
-I have previously spoken as a panelist at the very popular Queer & Trans Family Planning Weekend Intensive (QTFP-WI) at Sherbourne Health Centre in Toronto.
+I am proud to provide LGBTQ2S friendly services in my practice.
+I have previously spoken as a panellist at the very popular Queer & Trans Family Planning Weekend Intensive (QTFP-WI) at Sherbourne Health Centre in Toronto.
 You can also find my services listed on the Rainbow Health Ontario.
-No matter what your personal situation, I are happy to discuss your reproductive options together and find the best solution for you.
+No matter your personal situation, I am happy to discuss your reproductive options together and find the best solution for you.

 When Do I Need to Start?

 Ideally, the preconception program begins three months prior to conception.
-This allows the egg and sperm to both fully mature.
-As infertility rates continue to rise in Canada, the importance of addressing dietary deficiencies, environmental toxins, egg quality and improving immune support cannot be overlooked.1 Research has demonstrated that adherence to a whole foods diet rich in whole grains, healthy fats and vegetables resulted in less difficulty conceiving compared to individuals eating highly processed diet high in refined carbohydrates and saturated fats.2
+Why three months?
+It takes approximately 100 days for both an egg and a sperm to both fully mature.
+Using this time to reduce oxidative stress and improve egg and sperm quality is key to fertility success.
+As infertility rates continue to rise in Canada, the importance of addressing: nutritional status, toxin exposure, egg/sperm quality and immune support cannot be overlooked.1 A rich in whole grains, healthy fats and vegetables result in less difficulty conceiving compared to individuals eating a highly-processed diet high.2

-My treatment approach focuses on holistic nutrition, environmental detoxification, tailored acupuncture treatments, evidence-based supplements and botanical medicine.
-I always recommend both partners, or anyone involved in the process, receive treatment for optimal egg and sperm health.
+My treatment approach focuses on personalized nutrition, environmental detoxification, tailored acupuncture treatments, and evidence-based supplements.
+I always recommend both partners, or anyone involved in the process, be part of the treatment plan.
 Ready to get a head start?
 Download my Fertility Friendly Eating Guide for delicious sample recipes and simple tips you can start incorporating into your daily routine now.